nus-cs2113-AY2122S2/tp/docs/team/khseah.md

    - Implemented the `>` prompt to help the user differentiate between their input and the program's output.
    - Sourced for 49 financial tips, of which 1 would be printed on startup, making it more interactive.

-3. Set up the `HelpCommand` class.
-   - Provides the user a convenient way to view command formats should they forget.

-4. Added Add, Delete, Update and List functionalities for `Income`.
+3. Added Add, Delete, Update and List functionalities for `Income`.
    - As a Personal Finance app, it is imperative that income can be tracked, so that users can monitor their income inflow and outflow.
    - Affected existing Add, Delete, Update and List commands as these commands were also used for `Expenditure` and `CreditCard`.

-5. Added the `User` class.
+4. Added the `User` class.
    - Abstracts out `ExpenditureList`, `CreditCardList` and `IncomeList` classes into 1 class, increasing OOP.
-   - Affected a majority of existing code as previous methods had the 3 lists as parameters, and required significant changes.
+   - Affected a majority of existing code as previous methods had the 3 lists as parameters.

-6. Miscellaneous
+5. Miscellaneous.
    - Added JUnit tests for `HelpCommand`, `AddCommand` and `DeleteCommand`.
-   - Wrote JavaDoc comments for a majority of methods.
    - Fixed bugs raised during PE-Dry testing pertaining to `CreditCard` limit.

 ### UG Contribution